Sushila Chanu Pukhrambam

-Sushila Chanu Pukhrambam (born 25 February 1992) is an Indian field hockey player from Manipur.
+Sushila Chanu Pukhrambam (Pukhrambam Sushila Chanu, born 25 February 1992) is an Indian field hockey player from Manipur.
 A former captain of Indian national team, she played her 250th international match in 22 February 2025.
 She plays as a halfback for the team.

 Early life

 Chanu was born in Imphal, Manipur, to Pukhrambam Shyamsundar and Pukhrambam Ongbi Lata.
 Her father is a driver and her mother is a home maker.
 Her great grandfather, Pukhrambam Angangcha was a successful polo player.
 Chanu has an elder sister and a younger brother.
 Her interest in sports began when she accompanied her father to watch a football match during the 1999 National Games hosted in Manipur.

 Chanu began playing hockey at the stadium the age of eleven, having been encouraged by her uncle to pick up the sport.
 He got her enrolled at the Posterior Hockey Academy in Manipur in 2002.
 She began playing in the Inter-school tournaments, and was subsequently selected for the team participating in Sub-junior and Junior National Hockey Championships, where she caught the attention of the national selection committee.
 She is employed in the Central Mumbai Railway since 2010 and is a senior ticket collector.
 She resides in the Railways quarters in Sion, Mumbai.